snozbot/fungus/README.md

 Contributing
 ============

-To contribute code to Fungus, please see [CONTRIBUTING][contributing].
-If you are interested in contributing in some other way (art, audio, documentation, pizza) just email me at chris at snozbot.com.
+To contribute code or documentation to Fungus, please see [CONTRIBUTING][contributing].

 [contributing]: https://github.com/snozbot/fungus/blob/master/CONTRIBUTING.md

-Many thanks to everyone who has contributed code to the project. https://github.com/snozbot/fungus/graphs/contributors
+Many thanks to everyone who has contributed to the project to date! https://github.com/snozbot/fungus/graphs/contributors

 Documentation